BryanHogan/bryanhogan/src/content/blog/australia-working-holiday.md

 You can find household items at Kmart, Big W, Target or Daiso.
 Chemist Warehouse is a pharmacy chain with decent prices.

+## Extending your visa

+It is also possible to extend your Working Holiday by applying for up to two additional visas, allowing you to stay for a total of 3 years.
+However, this has recently been made more difficult.

+Visa prices have also recently increased.
+As of September 2026, getting a second- or third-year Working Holiday visa is becoming more difficult, as applicants will have to enter a random ballot and there will be a strict cap on how many can receive another visa.
+The previous requirement of completing 88 days of specified work for the second-year visa, or six months for the third-year visa, will also remain in place. (*UK passport holders are exempt from the specified-work requirement.*)

 ## Do I recommend a Working Holiday in Australia?

 I came to Australia after already travelling quite a bit.
 I was exhausted from constantly changing where I lived, getting used to a new place and culture every time, making new friends, learning how to live in a new place, and finding new housing.
 What made things stressful for me was that I had to keep worrying about money, which is not fun when staying in a place as expensive as Australia.